nathangitter/fluid-interfaces/README.md

 [📺 Designing Fluid Interfaces 17:01](https://developer.apple.com/videos/play/wwdc2018/803/?time=1021)

-### Acceleration Pausing
+## Acceleration Pausing

-A demo of using a gesture's acceleration to quickly detect when the gesture has paused.
+A demo of using a gesture's acceleration to quickly detect when the user's motion has paused.

 <img src="Resources/accelerationdemo.gif" alt="Acceleration Pausing Demo">